Mike Slinn

 Shy

-The shy keyword option is only applicable for syntax 3 (implicit URL).
+The shy keyword option is only applicable for the URI syntax.
 This option causes displayed urls to have a &shy; inserted after each slash (/).
 If both shy and wbr are specified, wbr prevails.

 For example: